-- Even if you are in good health and do not need help at home, you may discover ways the Village can help you: setting up a new smart TV, raking leaves and doing yard clean-up, checking your home while you are away to ensure nothing is amiss.
+- Even if you are in good health and do not need help at home, you may discover ways the Village can help you: setting up a new smart TV, doing yard clean-up, or checking your home while you are away to ensure nothing is amiss.

-- Many members join the Village to enjoy the frequent social events and dinners; to make new friends; to attend educational, recreational, and cultural activities; and to expand their social network of like-minded people who live nearby, are active, and have similar interests.
+- Many members join the Village to enjoy the frequent social events and dinners; to make new friends; to attend educational, recreational, and cultural activities; and to expand their social network of like-minded, active people with similar interests who live nearby.

 - Others join because they wish to support the Village’s services to the community as a whole.

-- And some join as a sort of insurance policy in case unexpectedly one day they do need some help.
+- And some join as a sort of insurance policy in case unexpectedly they need some help.
 Sooner or later the time will come, perhaps suddenly, when we need help in order to continue living in our own homes.
 If we sign up now, we know that support will be there from staff and members we have come to know.
-In the meantime, we can enjoy other Village resources and services for members, provide our families with peace of mind about our well-being, and perhaps help members of our community by volunteering with the Village.
+In the meantime, we can enjoy other Village members and services, provide our families with peace of mind about our well-being, and perhaps help members of our community by volunteering with the Village.

 How is the Village different from the Newburyport Senior Center and Council on Aging?